 Transfer ownership of a dog or cat

 If you have sold or given away a dog or cat that is registered with Council, you will need to inform us of the change of ownership.
-The new owner is also required to complete the Domestic Animals Registration Form below.
+The new owner is also required to complete a registration form for the cat or dog.

 To transfer ownership of a dog or cat: